-A Future-Fit Business does all it can to ensure that the physical goods it provides to other can be repurposed at the end of their useful life.
+A Future-Fit Business does all it can to ensure that the physical goods it provides to others can be repurposed at the end of their useful life.

 What this goal means

-The world’s resources are dwindling.
-Renewable resources are consumed faster than they can regenerate, and as society’s most accessible finite resources are used up, extraction methods become increasingly disruptive.
-Demand for virgin resources can be mitigated if the materials society uses are repurposed, rather than discarded as waste.
-Doing so also eliminates costs – financial, environmental and human – that waste disposal incurs.
+The world’s resources are finite.
+Many renewable resources are consumed faster than they can regenerate, and as society’s most accessible finite resources are used up, extraction methods often become increasingly disruptive.
+Demand for virgin resources can be mitigated if materials are repurposed, rather than discarded.
+Repurposing also eliminates costs – financial, environmental and human – that waste disposal incurs.

-A Future-Fit company does all it can to ensure that the physical goods in provides to other can be repurposed at the end of their useful life.
-This includes the products themselves, any packaging or other materials distributed to customers, along with any materials consumed in the process of delivering the product.
+A Future-Fit company does all it can to ensure that the physical goods it provides to others can be responsibly repurposed at the end of their useful lives.
+This includes revenue-generating products, any packaging or other materials distributed to customers, along with any materials used in the deliver y of products.

-This goal applies both to companies that design final products for end users, and to those who sell interim products which are incorporated or processed into final products by other companies, further down the sales chain.
+These requirements cover both final products designed for end users, and interim goods which are incorporated or processed into final products by other companies.